An indirect computational procedure for receding horizon hybrid optimal control: Hybrid MPC Algorithm

 \subsection{Calculating the discrete elements}

-In order to apply the MPC technique to a continuous-time hybrid system, the Problem \ref{PB:1} is solved by iterating on the discrete state and input sequences and solving a number of subproblems in which the discrete sequences are fixed.
-An algorithm is presented in this part which finds the optimal solution in a few number of iterations compared to the number of all possible discrete sequences.
-The subproblems are either in the form of the Problem \ref{PB:2} in the previous part or the Problem \ref{PB:3} defined in the following.
+In order to apply the indirect MPC to a hybrid system, the Problem~\ref{PB:1} is solved by an algorithm in this part which iterates on the discrete sequences.
+It solves a number of subproblems either in the form of the Problem~\ref{PB:2} in the previous part or the Problem~\ref{PB:3} defined in the following.